-There have been eruptions from this Sicilian volcano for 500,000 years, and there was one on my visit as well.
+There have been eruptions from the Sicilian volcano at Mount Etna for 500,000 years, and there was one on my visit as well.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Country: Italy

 - Date of Inscription: 2013

 UNESCO’s World Heritage Centre’s short description of site no. 1427: